Cadence-GitHub/Stouffville-By-laws-AI/README.md

 - **Intelligent Bylaw Number Matching**: The system can match bylaw numbers even with different formatting variations (spacing, dashes, etc.).
 - **Visual UI Improvements**: Enhanced demo interface with better layout and formatting options.
 - **Bug Reporting System**: Each answer type includes a "Problem?
 Log a bug!" button that automatically captures query details, model information, retrieved bylaws, timing data, and the response content, formatting it as Markdown for clear reporting in GitHub Issues.
+- **Autocomplete Feature**: The search interface provides intelligent autocomplete suggestions based on previously stored questions when the user types at least 3 characters, finding semantically similar questions using ChromaDB's vector search.

 ### Bylaw Viewer Feature